FAQ (Frequently Asked Questions)

 No!
 Students are expected to attend every class, every day.

 Here’s a scenario to explain how this works.
-At RPA (as on a college campus), students may have a class on Monday, Wednesday and Friday from 8 am to 10 am, then have a break from 10 am to noon, and another two classes at 12 pm and 1 pm.
-In between classes, students have opportunities to study in a lab, small group, or tucked away at a local coffee shop.
+At RPA (as on a college campus), students may have a class on Monday, Wednesday and Friday at 8am, then another at 9am, then at 10am they might have a break until noon.
+Maybe they have another two classes at 12 pm and 1 pm.
+In between classes, students have opportunities to study, take an outside break, or tuck themselves away at a local coffee shop.
 They may grab a bite to eat, take a walk, or consult an instructor about a sticky point in class.
-They may go to Centennial Park to get some fresh air or to the skate park to get some exercise.
+Or maybe they go to Centennial Park to get some fresh air, or to the skate park to get some exercise.

 Yes, so to speak.
-At RPA, we embrace “The Seven Habits of the Highly Effective RPA Student,” through which all our students (and staff!) can grow daily.
+At RPA High School, we embrace “The Seven Habits of the Highly Effective RPA Student,” through which all our students (and staff!) can grow daily.
 They are traits upon which life success can be built.
 They are:

 - Dependability – Be There